livestorm/livestorm-plugin/README.md

 * The `Livestorm` object contains all of the exposed APIs that allow
 * you to act and build on top of Livestorm room
 *
-* Do not hesitate to console.log or use the autocompletion of your editor
+* Do not hesitate to console.log(Livestorm) or use the autocompletion of your editor
 * to understand what is inside and what are the exposed APIs *
 */